Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 One of the questions I get asked most is what an in-house lawyer actually does day-to-day.

-So I thought I’d give you a realistic look at what a quieter day can look like as the Sole Legal Counsel in a start-up or scale-up.
+So I thought I’d give you an insight into what a quieter day can look like as the Sole Legal Counsel in a start-up or scale-up.

 I should caveat by saying that I'm currently on maternity leave, so my real day-to-day is more nappies and nursery rhymes…!
 However I’ve worked in various companies across the last seven years with my latest role being at Onebright, a mental health services provider.